ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 ## Telemetry

 Initially ExpressLRS had very limited telemetry support but with Version `1.0.0-RC1` this changed and **full telemetry was added as optional feature**.
 The default setting only includes the link status message that includes the RSSI and Link quality.

-To receive all messages the feature telemetry has to be enabled in the <a href="/quick-start/user-defines/#telemetry"> user defines </a>
+To receive all messages the feature telemetry has to be enabled in the <a href="/quick-start/user-defines/#telemetry">user defines</a>.
 It's possible to flash your TX module *with telemetry support enabled* and use it with a RX *without telemetry enabled*.
 So you can flash certain receivers with telemetry support and others without it and use it with the same TX module.

 The RX transmits a subset of telemetry it receives from the flight controller.
 Disabling certain messages only works if the flight controller firmware does support it.
 For Betaflight this is possible with the telemetry_disabled_* cli settings:

 ```
 # Disable Attitude telemetry item